Haliyat11/Sports-Quiz/README.md

  * Sports Quiz Java Project

  # Overview
 * This is a simple console-based Sports Quiz program written in Java.
-The program asks users multiple-choice questions about sports and keeps track of the score. * Users can request hints, and the program handles both uppercase and lowercase inputs.
+* The program asks users multiple choice questions about sports and keeps track of the score.
+*  Users can request hints, and the program handles both uppercase and lowercase inputs.

 # Features
 * Multiple-choice questions (A, B, C)